jaisonjohn88/Text-Summarization/README.md

 # Text-Summarization
-Text Summarization using different approaches
+Text Summarization using different approaches and evaluation metrics